hauleth/hauleth/content/post/writing-vim-plugin.md

----
++++
-title: "Writing Vim Plugin"
+title = "Writing Vim Plugin"
-date: 2019-11-04T18:21:18+01:00
+date = 2019-11-04T18:21:18+01:00
-description: |
+description = """
 Article about writing Vim plugins, but not about writing Vim plugins.
-It is how to concieve plugin, how to go from an idea to the full fledged plugin.
+It is how to concieve plugin, how to go from an idea to the full fledged plugin."""

-tags:
-    - vim
-    - viml
----
+[taxonomies]
+tags = [
+  "vim",
+  "viml"
+]
++++

 While there are many "tutorials" for writing plugins in Vim, I hope this one will be a little bit different from what is out there, because it won't be